-In similar locations, such as recently in the case of permit 4-96-068 (Ryback and Uhring) for a 1899 sq. ft. addition at 23722 Harbor Vista Dr., the Commission has not required conditions relative to visual impact such as a restriction on future color.
+Although the site will be visible from Pacific Coast Highway, the view impact is minor and intermittent because of topography and vegetation.
+In similar locations, such as recently in the case of permit 4-97-010 (Wiffen), the Commission has not required conditions relative to visual impact.
+Consequently, there is no requirement for a limit on the future color of the residence to avoid adverse impacts on surrounding views or a deed restriction on future development.

 In addition, the use of native plant material in suitable landscaping plans as required by condition one (1) can screen or soften the visual impact of the development and ensure that the natural appearance of the site remains after development.